Updated April 2026

 Rideshare Insurance Cost Guide 2026

-Indicative annual premiums for commercial vehicle insurance covering rideshare and delivery use in NZ.
+Indicative annual premiums for rideshare and delivery insurance in Australia.

 Comprehensive (SUV)